Is Lane Splitting Legal in Alabama?

 Alabama Code Section 32-5A-242(c) directly states that no person shall operate a motorcycle between lanes of traffic, or between two adjacent lines of vehicles.
 The only exception is if the rider is an on-duty police officer riding between lanes in the performance of official duties.
 If a motorcyclist gets into an accident while illegally lane splitting in Alabama, he or she may be liable for damages.
 It does not matter whether the motorcyclist was lane splitting safely or obeying the speed limit.
 If he or she was riding between lanes, he or she was breaking the law.

 When California permitted lane splitting, it published regulations motorcyclists must follow to lane split safely and reasonably.
-The Department of Motor Vehicles soon took the guidelines down, however, due to the lack of formal rulemaking processes for lane splitting.
+The Department of Motor Vehicles soon took the guidelines down, however, due to the lack of formal rule making processes for lane splitting.
 In general, motorcyclists who lane split in California must use common sense traffic safety – or risk receiving a traffic ticket.
 Since California eliminated its law prohibiting lane splitting, other states are likely to soon do the same.
 For now, however, it remains illegal in Alabama.
+Call us today to speak with a Birmingham motorcycle accident lawyer.